-Problems Points to be checked Page Is the [3D INPUT FORMAT] setting of [3D SETTINGS] correct?
-92 3D function is not working.
-Check the 3D eyewear settings.
-Is a signal which is supported by the projector being input?
-181 Left and right images are Are the devices synchronized?
-Check the 3D eyewear settings. reversed (not showing properly).
+Problems Points to be checked Page Left and right images are Are the devices synchronized?
+Check the 3D eyewear settings. - reversed (not showing properly).
 Change the [LEFT/RIGHT SWAP] setting of [3D SETTINGS].
-93 Image in the 3D eyewear flickers.
-Are you within the reception range?
+93 mage in the 3D eyewear • Are you within the reception range? lickers. • Are you within the reception range?
 3D eyewear is not • Are batteries of the 3D eyewear drained?
 If you use the rechargeable 3D eyewear, charge it.
 If you use the battery-powered 3D eyewear, replace the battery. functioning.
 Is the [3D SETTINGS] setting correct?
 91